Conference Travel Grants

 - Budget item(s) supporting documentation (e.g. airbnb quote)

 - A letter that explains: How this conference will contribute to your scholarship and the connection between this work and the themes of the Institute

 - An up-to-date Graduate CV

-- Documentation of conference participation: Please upload document showing confirmation of conference participation (e.g., written confirmation, conference program) or, if another forum, a copy of the formal invitation to present your research.
+- Documentation of conference participation: Please upload document (in PDF) showing confirmation of conference participation (e.g., written confirmation, conference program) or, if another forum, a copy of the formal invitation to present your research.

 - A letter of support from the student’s principal advisor: You will be asked to provide the name and email address of your principal advisor who will receive notification from the system to upload a letter of recommendation

 - An official Notre Dame transcript (e-transcripts will be accepted)

 The related research must pertain to international studies, addressing one or more of the thematic priorities of the Kellogg Institute.